cBournhonesque/lightyear/book/src/tutorial/advanced_systems.md

 The `Interpolated` entity lives on a different timeline than the `Confirmed` entity: it lives a few ticks in the past.
 We want it to live slightly in the past so that we always have at least 2 confirmed states to interpolate between.

 And that's it!
-The `ComponentSyncMode::Full` mode is required on a component to run interpolation.
+The `InterpolationMode::Full` mode is required on a component to run interpolation.

 Now if you run a server and two clients, each player should see the other's player slightly in the past, but with movements that are interpolated smoothly between server updates.